Single sign-on (SSO)

 • JWT tokens are readable by anyone, so don't add secret data in the payload.
 Though, they can only be verified by people with your SSO secret.

-• Our privacy statement is automatically agreed, so you need to add ProductLift to your privacy statement.
+• Our privacy statement is automatically agreed, so you need to mention ProductLift in your privacy statement.

 When you have the token, you can apply it easily by adding ?sso=TOKEN to any url of your portal.